Passing your Driving Test

 (4) Get to know the area where your test is taking place to establish the hotspots where it will be difficult for you.
 Practise at different times and on different days of the week to get a feel for how the traffic flows.The time of your test plays a big part in your performance on the day.

 (5) Roundabouts create a big challenge for any driver ...not just Learners.They come in many different guises.
-Standard and non standard configurations 2 exits; 3 exits; 4 exits; 5 exits and so on.Each one will often require different positioning ,different signalling and a good deal of observation.
+Standard and non-standard configurations 2 exits; 3 exits; 4 exits; 5 exits and so on.Each one will often require different positioning, different signalling and a good deal of observation.
 How do you cover all your basses here?
-Learn the basic rules... take lessons from an Instructor preferably several months ahead of your test and practise at different times of day .
+Learn the basic rules... take lessons from an Instructor preferably several months ahead of your test and practise at different times of the day .

 After passing your driving test remember:

 While passing the driving test is an important milestone it is just the first in a journey of a lifetime.Skills will be added every day you are behind the wheel until you hang up the keys after retirement (hopefully).

 Passing the test does not mean you are an excellent driver...far from it!
 You have put together a series of skills on the day to the examiner's satisfaction ..nor more no less .You will need to be extremely vigilant and sensible for the first two to three years AFTER passing the Test.Why?
 This is the most dangerous time in any driving career.
 Statistics show that many accidents happen to novice drivers during this period.

 Failing the driving test does not mean you are dunce you will just need to take more time to learn and practice.
 Simple really it just takes time and effort like everything worthwhile in Life.